 Discriminatory policies towards Bidoon have contributed to the community’s relative poverty and social segregation over the long term.
 Most Bidoon live in slum-like settlements on the outskirts of Kuwait City, Tayma, Sulaibiyya and Ahmadi where they lack adequate housing and protection from Kuwait’s extreme weather conditions.
 Although the government constructed low-cost housing units in these areas in the 1970s, there has not been any further development since then, which has led to overcrowding and the growth of shantytowns.
 Reportedly, suicide rates are high within the Bidoon community.

 Following decades of political quiescence, in 2011 Bidoon were emboldened by the Arab Spring to begin protesting their unfair treatment.
 On 18 February 2011, around 1,000 Bidoon took to the streets to call for citizenship rights.
-Kuwaiti security forces responded with tear gas, water canons and smoke bombs, injuring 30 protestors and detaining 50.
+Kuwaiti security forces responded with tear gas, water cannons and smoke bombs, injuring 30 protestors and detaining 50.
 Some of those detained were subjected to torture, ill-treatment and sexual abuse.
 Further demonstrations took place in March, May and successive weekends in December.
 On 7 January 2012, the Deputy Interior Minister declared that Bidoon demonstrations were forbidden, though another was held in July 2012.

 However, the Kuwaiti government also made some concessions in an effort to appear to be addressing the protestors’ grievances.
 Specifically, the government announced a package of 11 ‘privileges’ that would be granted to Bidoon, including the right to register births and marriages, and access to education and healthcare.
 In practice, however, little has been done since 2011 to implement these promises.